micronaut-projects/static-website/posts/2018-08-14-galecino-car.md

 In this complimentary webinar, Ryan Vanderwerf presents an overview of the technology behind GalecinoCar, a 1/16-scale self-driving car built using machine learning, a Raspberry Pi 3, Groovy, Java, and the Grails team’s new microservice framework, Micronaut.

-Ryan explains how he and his team built GalecinoCar and demonstrate:
+Ryan explains how he and his team built GalecinoCar and demonstrates:

 - How you can control a vehicle using a Raspberry Pi and Micronaut to control motors and servos
 - How the team integrated the Karas/Tensorflow alongside the JVM for self-driving functions